-B. COURSES IN NAVAL ARCHITECTURE AND MARINE ENGINEERING
+NAVAL ARCHITECTURE AND MARINE ENGINEERING

-320a.
-SHIP DESIGN AND CONSTRUCTION.
+325a.
+Ship Design and Construction.
 Seniors.
 First term.
-Credit five hours.
+Credit three hours.
 Lectures.
-Derivation and conception of the "Elements of Form;" methods of laying down and fairing of the lines; discussion of the general arrangement plans, cargo space, passenger and crew accommodation and location of fuel spaces; the selection of the suitable type of propelling machinery and its location; application of hydrostatic principles to design of vessels, and methods of computing the quantities-displacement, centers of buoyancy and of gravity, metacenters, and the initial stability.
+Derivation and conception of the "Elements of Form," methods of laying down and fairing of the lines; discussion of the general arrangement plans, cargo space, passenger and crew accommodation and location of fuel spaces; the selection of the suitable type of propelling machinery and its location; application of hydrostatic principles to design of vessels, and methods of computing the quantities-displacement, centers of buoyancy and of gravity, metacenters, and the initial stability.
 The lines of selected vessels are laid down and the necessary computations performed in application of the lectures.
 Statical and dynamical stability, rolling in a seaway, the steering and maneuvering power of vessels; elements of construction peculiar to the leading types of vessels, the materials employed, and the methods whereby the sizes or scantlings of the different members of the construction are determined; comparison of the rules of the various classification organizations; laws for tonnage, loadlines, subdivision and safety of life at sea, the influence they have on the efficient design of vessels and their effect on the commercial efficiency of the mercantile marine, domestic and foreigngoing, of the United States.
-Professor McDERMOTT.
+Professor MCDERMOTT.

-320b.
-STRENGTH, RESISTANCE AND PROPULSION.
+325b.
+Strength, Resistance and Propulsion.
 Seniors.
 Second term.
 Credit four hours.
 Lectures.
 The strength of vessels and the methods employed in the determination of the required amount of material, and its distribution so as to successfully withstand the forces of longitudinal bending, transverse racking, impact and other forces which act upon the structure in a seaway; the fundamental hydrodynamic principles involved in the resistance of vessels and of the propelling agents-chiefly that of the screw propeller; the determination of the required horsepower to overcome the resistance of the different types of vessels; the most suitable dimensions of screw propellers, the number, form, and strength of blades.
 The concluding lectures round up the course in reviewing the vessels in the completed state, and in discussing methods of estimating weights, cargo carrying and other efficiencies, and of estimating the cost of production.
-Professor McDERMOTT.
+Professor MCDERMOTT.

-321a.
-SHIP DESIGN AND CONSTRUCTION.
+326a.
+Ship Design and Construction.
 Seniors.
 First term.
 Credit three hours.
 Office work.
 Three three-hour periods a week.
 Drawing and computations, in application of the subject matter of the lectures given in Course 320a, supplemented by personal discussion of the problems arising in the design of the individual vessels in hand.
-Professor McDERMOTT.
+Professor MCDERMOTT.

-321b.
-STRENGTH, RESISTANCE, ETC. Seniors.
+326b.
+Strength, Resistance, etc. Seniors.
 Second term.
 Credit two hours.
 Office work.
 Two three-hour periods a week.
 Drawing and investigations covering the work as discussed in the lectures of Course 320b.
-Professor McDERMOTT.
+Professor MCDERMOTT.

-322a.
-MARINE ENGINEERING; APPLICATIONS.
+327a.
+Marine Engineering; Applications.
 Seniors.
 First term.
-Credit three hours.
+Credit four hours.
 Prerequisite courses, 340a and b.
-Two lectures and one group discussion period a week.
+Three lectures and one group discussion period a week.
 The lectures will deal primarily with the discussion of the problems confronting those responsible for the selection of the propelling machinery, which the experience of operation under service conditions, in the various geographic zones of commerce, has proved to be the most suitable for different types of vessels.
 Consideration is also given to the allowable space, weight, and cost, and economic operation, taking into account the characteristics of the personnel commonly available.